 Children from 18 months of age through 8th grade are eligible for admission to MSH.

 - Virtual Admission Appointment: To initiate the enrollment process, families will contact MSH to schedule a Virtual Admission Appointment.
 Tours last from 20-40 minutes and are offered by appointment only.
 We value this opportunity to get to know you as well as your child during the admission process.
 During this meeting, you will be able to ask questions regarding our educational philosophy, curricula, logistics, or any other questions you might have about your child’s application.

-- Begin reading Follow the Child: If you wish to move forward with the admissions process, we recommend reading Follow the Child: The Basics, the Misconceptions, and the Underlying Lessons of a Montessori Education.
-A copy will be provided to you to read throughout the admission process.
-Families may choose paperback or Kindle format.
+- Begin reading Follow the Child: If you wish to move forward with the admissions process, we recommend reading Follow the Child: The Basics, the Misconceptions, and the Underlying Lessons of a Montessori Education to prepare you for the family interview.

 - Submit an application and $150 application fee: Following your admissions appointment, you will receive a link to complete the application for enrollment.
 Families who apply during our early admission period, Sept-Dec, will receive an online invoice to pay the application fee in January prior to scheduling the initial interview.
 Families who apply in January or later will receive the online invoice within 48 hours of submitting their application.
 The completed application and fee are required for all children to move forward with the next step in the application process.

 - Request student records/transcripts and ensure an up to date immunization record: